aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/structures.md

 During [Encrypt Structure](encrypt-structure.md#encrypt-structure),
-ENCRYPT_AND_SIGN signifies that the [Terminal Value](#terminal-value) in the [Terminal Data](#terminal-data) MUST be encrypted in the resulting encrypted [Structured Data](#structured-data), and the [Terminal Data](#terminal-data) included as part of the signature calculation.
+ENCRYPT_AND_SIGN signifies that the [Terminal Value](#terminal-value) in the [Terminal Data](#terminal-data) MUST be encrypted in the resulting encrypted [Structured Data](#structured-data).
+ENCRYPT_AND_SIGN also signifies that the [Terminal Data](#terminal-data) MUST be included as part of the signature calculation.

 During [Decrypt Structure](decrypt-structure.md#decrypt-structure),
-ENCRYPT_AND_SIGN  signifies that the [Terminal Value](#terminal-value) in the [Terminal Data](#terminal-data) MUST be attempted to be decrypted, and the Terminal Data included as part of the signature verification calculation.
+ENCRYPT_AND_SIGN  signifies that the [Terminal Value](#terminal-value) in the [Terminal Data](#terminal-data) MUST be attempted to be decrypted.
+ENCRYPT_AND_SIGN also signifies that the [Terminal Data](#terminal-data) MUST be included as part of the signature verification calculation.

 ##### SIGN_ONLY

 During Encrypt Structure,
-signifies that the [Terminal Data](#terminal-data) MUST be included as part of the signature calculation.
+SIGN_ONLY signifies that the [Terminal Data](#terminal-data) MUST be included as part of the signature calculation.

 During Decrypt Structure,
-signifies that the [Terminal Data](#terminal-data) MUST be included as part of the signature verification calculation.
+SIGN_ONLY signifies that the [Terminal Data](#terminal-data) MUST be included as part of the signature verification calculation.

 ##### IGNORE

-Signifies that the [Terminal Data](#terminal-data) MUST NOT be included in any signature calculation as part of Encrypt Structure or Decrypt Structure.
+IGNORE signifies that the [Terminal Data](#terminal-data) MUST NOT be included in any signature calculation as part of Encrypt Structure or Decrypt Structure.

-Additionally signifies that the [Terminal Data](#terminal-data) on output MUST equal that Terminal Data on input for Encrypt Structure and Decrypt Structure.
+IGNORE additionally signifies that the [Terminal Data](#terminal-data) on output MUST equal that Terminal Data on input for Encrypt Structure and Decrypt Structure.

 ### Crypto Schema